You are here

 It is strongly recommended that you select a trusted, responsible contact and grant them power of attorney.
-You should do this in addition to granting them parent/guest access to your student account.
-Completing the appropriate written power of attorney documentation allows your contact to take care of most unanticipated financial affairs while you are out of the country.
-Without power of attorney, it is difficult or impossible for your contact to obtain information on your financial aid, complete financial aid paperwork or resolve other financial and legal matters due to federal student privacy laws.
+Do this in addition to granting parent/guest access to your student account.
+Completing the written power of attorney documentation allows your contact to take care of most unanticipated financial affairs while you are gone.
+Without power of attorney, it’s difficult or impossible for your contact to obtain information about your financial aid, complete financial aid paperwork, or resolve other financial and legal matters due to federal student privacy laws.
 Information for obtaining power of attorney.

 Bringing Money Abroad

 Foreign ATMs usually accept cards from U.S. banking institutions.
-However, it is your responsibility to check with them to see if your card specifically will work overseas.
-Most credit card companies charge a service fee and a foreign transaction fee.
-Find out what service charges your individual debit or credit card may have.
-Call your bank or credit card company prior to departing.
-Inform them that you will be using your debit and /or credit card abroad, and ask about your daily withdrawal limit.
+However, it’s your responsibility to confirm if your card will work overseas.
+Note: many credit card companies charge a service and a foreign transaction fee.
+Call your bank or credit card company prior to departing to inform them that you will be using your cards abroad, and ask about your daily withdrawal limit.

 Exchanging for Foreign Currency Pre-departure

 Check with your local bank for pre-departure foreign currency exchange.
-Major international airports have banks, money exchanges and ATMs that will give you a fair exchange rate.
-However, it is wise, especially for students arriving in a smaller community, to exchange a small amount of foreign money before you arrive.
+Major international airports have banks, money exchanges, and ATMs that will give you a fair exchange rate.
+However, we encourage students to exchange a small amount of foreign money before you arrive.
 Wells Fargo can send the foreign currency right to your mailbox, or you can order it in person.
 US Bank works with Travelex to offer home delivery as well.